 certification body: An independent third party that is accredited by:

-ANSI-ASQ National Accreditation Board (ANAB) as being competent to conduct certifications to the SFI 2015-2019 Forest Management and Fiber Sourcing Standard.
+ANSI-ASQ National Accreditation Board (ANAB) as being competent to conduct certifications to the SFI 2022 Forest Management and Fiber Sourcing Standard, Certified Sourcing Label and Claims or Chain-of-Custody Standard.

-American National Standards Institute (ANSI) as being competent to conduct certifications to the SFI 2015-2019 Chain-of-Custody Standard.

-Standards Council of Canada (SCC) as being competent to conduct certifications to the SFI 2015-2019 Forest Management, Fiber Sourcing and SFI Chain-of-Custody Standards.
+Standards Council of Canada (SCC) as being competent to conduct certifications to the SFI 2022Forest Management, Fiber Sourcing, Certified Sourcing or Chain-of-Custody Standards.

 certified content: Raw material that can count towards the calculation of certified content percentages in chain-of-custody tracking.
 Below are the acceptable certified content sources.